probcomp/Gen2DAgentMotion.jl/README.md

 Finally, after the paths along the path have been generated, the model adds independent isotropic Gaussian noise to each location to generate the observed locations.

 The generative function internally marginalizes over the random choices governing the agent's motion along its path using dynamic programming.
-(Conceptually, this is similar to [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping), but computes the sum over all possible alignments of the observed and simulated trajectories, instead of the most likely alignment).
+(Conceptually, this is similar to [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping), but computes the sum over all possible alignments between the observed and simulated trajectories, instead of the most likely alignment).

 - `ObsModelParams(nominal_speed::Float64, walk_noise::Float64, noise::Float64)`: Parameters for the observation model. `nomimal_speed` is the nominal speed of the agent of the agent as it walks along its piecewise linear path. `walk_noise` is a number between `0.0` (exclusive) and `1.0` (exclusive) that governs how much the agent is expected to deviate from its nominal speed (a value of `0.2` is a reasonable starting point).